STOCKS NEWS EUROPE-UK small caps up 0.3 pct early on

-The FTSE Small Cap index is up 0.3 percent in early trade, outperforming diminishing gains by the FTSE 100 and FTSE 250 indexes, both up 0.1 percent.
+The FTSE Small Cap index is up 0.3 percent in early trade but lags much stronger gains by the FTSE 100 and FTSE 250 indexes, ahead 1.9 percent and 1.8 percent respectively.

-Styles and Wood Group jumps 19.6 percent after the property support services provider says, in an interim management statement, that its underlying profit before tax for the year is anticipated to be broadly in line with market expectations.
+Pawnbroker H&T Group jumps 12 percent after it says it expects full-year results to be above the top end of current market expectations, driven mainly by surging gold prices that boosted its first-half pretax profit.

-Majestic Wine sheds 4.5 percent as concerns over weak current trading offset strong first-half results from the British wine warehouse chain, leading Altium Securities to cut its target price to 375 pence from 450 pence.
+Brewin Dolphin raises its price target for H&T to 420 pence from 400 pence, and also ups its forecast for full-year pretax profit to 18.5 million pounds from its previous estimate of 16.5 million pounds.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net